Dear Home Ec 101,

 Imagine two bookcases.
 One has neat rows of books, and the other has glass figurines, odds and ends, a pile of papers, etc. The first only requires the soft bristle attachment of the vacuum or a feather duster.
 The other?
 You will have to unload each shelf, wipe the item carefully and replace it gently.
 Multiply this around every horizontal surface in a home, and it quickly becomes obvious that the amount of STUFF in a home drastically affects the time it takes to clean.

 If you’ve lived in a home for five years and never cleaned the tub, it is going to take a long time to undo the damage.
 Some of it may not even be fixable.
 Regularly attending to chores keeps grime from building up.
 Without a lot of grime to remove, cleaning takes less time.

 I wish I had a simple answer for you, Curious.
-The truth is I can’t give you a good answer, just trying to figure out how long it should take a person to clean their home without any other variable is a very overwhelming task.
+The truth is I can’t give you a good answer.
+Trying to figure out how long a person should take to clean their home without any other variable is a very overwhelming task.
 Here is what I do know.

 How to reduce the time it takes to clean: